How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 Setting Sharing Permissions Before You Upload

-Set the sharing access before uploading so each video is ready to share the moment the upload finishes.
+Set the sharing access before uploading so each video gets a working shareable link when the upload finishes.

 - Go to the Settings tab in the sidebar.